Conservative filmmaker says Trudeau 'broke' Canada's military

+In recent years, troops have complained of poor equipment while on mission in Latvia and paying out of pocket for food in Poland.

-Tonight, on The Ezra Levant Show, a longform interview with conservative filmmaker Aaron Gunn on his new film, Forsaken Warriors: How Trudeau Broke Canada's Military.
+On this free episode of The Ezra Levant Show, a long-form interview with conservative filmmaker Aaron Gunn on his new film, Forsaken Warriors: How Trudeau Broke Canada's Military.

 Gunn, now a federal Conservative candidate, discusses the horrendous state of the Canadian military in his latest venture.
 In laymen's terms: our military is in shambles.